PatrickLiu2000/cs2200Notes/ProjectTips/Project3Tips.md

         - I would highly recommend you run it with this flag if you are having segfaults
 5. Last step: once you run into the segfault/error, you want to see the code and variables around it!
     - this is where the GDB commands come in.
 I would highly recommend you check out this website: http://www.yolinux.com/TUTORIALS/GDB-Commands.html or other tutorials online on the useful commands that GDB offers you.

+# REMEMBER TO SIGN UP FOR DEMOS AND DO NOT MISS THEM!!!!